History of the PSGKA

 The PSGKA also formed a road race division, known as the Kent Enduro Association (KEA), as a joint effort with the Cascade and Everett clubs, who withdrew from the association in 1970.
 In 1985, the name of this section was changed to the PSGKA Road Race Division.
 Late in the 90s, the roadracing division split from the sprint division to form their own club, the Puget Sound Road Racing Association.

-The last decade has seen the complete resurfacing of the track (1991) and the repaving and reshaping in concrete of the turns (1996), as well as pit area and parking expansion.
+Recent decades have seen the complete resurfacing of the track (1991) and the repaving and reshaping in concrete of the turns (1996), as well as pit area and parking expansion.
 (2004) the track was lengthened to 1972 ft and the straightaway was straightened out and is now 552ft in length.

 Additional improvements are continually being made by a dedicated group of volunteers and the PSGKA is well-established as one of the finest and most active karting clubs in the nation, providing quality family recreation and competition.